symfony/symfony-docs/routing.rst

 Parameter Conversion
 ~~~~~~~~~~~~~~~~~~~~

-A common routing need is to convert the value stored in some parameter (e.g. an
+A common routing need is to convert the value stored in some parameters (e.g. an
 integer acting as the user ID) into another value (e.g. the object that
 represents the user).
 This feature is called "param converter" and is only
 available when using annotations to define routes.